World Boxing News looks at how Mike Tyson and Floyd Mayweather dominate the sport’s paid platform as the kings of Pay Per View.

 The rematch did considerably better for Wilder and Fury, though.
 Bob Arum exclusively told WBN the fight made upwards of 1.2m.

-Apart from that, Manny Pacquiao has carried the PPV side of things with 400,000 and half a million respectively for his last two events.
+Before that, Manny Pacquiao had carried the PPV side of things with 400,000 and half a million, respectively, for his last two events.

 Mayweather moving on has certainly hit boxing hard.

 Canelo has the reputation of reaching the magical million mark and has done in the past.
 More recently, he hovers around 600,000 to 800,000 himself lately.

 There’s no doubting Golovkin had the interest to be a PPV force, but without Canelo, his fights failed to ignite.

 However, they will meet again in 2022, with the PPV forecast lower than the first two meetings.